MicrosoftDocs/quantum-docs/articles/invoicing.md

 1. If you have more than one billing scope, select the scope you want to view in the **Billing scope** pane.
 If not, skip this step.
 1. In the left navigation pane, select **Invoices**.

 In this view, you can see all your invoices.
-The invoices from Azure Quantum 3rd party providers are of type **Azure Marketplace and Reservations**.
+The invoices from Azure Quantum third party providers are of type **Azure Marketplace and Reservations**.

 You can filter by date, subscription, and status.
 You can also download the invoices as PDF files.
 You can see the invoice date and the billing period.
-Note that the billing period is not the same as the month in which you receive the invoice.
+The billing period isn't the same as the month in which you receive the invoice.